Diversity Programs and Services

 The offices of Admissions and Student Services are open Monday through Friday, 8 a.m.–4:30 p.m.
 During the academic year, walk-in hours are available.

 Diversity Hosting is an annual program for admitted students.
 The program is by invitation only and provides admitted students with an opportunity to visit Cornell, spend one night on campus, and get a small taste of life as a student at AAP.

 The Higher Education Opportunities Program (HEOP) provides eligible New York State students with comprehensive services to ensure their academic success despite disadvantages based on educational or economic circumstances.
-HEOP is administered through the State Programs Office and AAP's Office of Admissions and Academic Services.
+HEOP is administered through the State Programs Office and AAP's offices of Admissions and Student Services.
 Eligibility is determined by New York State's residency and economic requirements.
 AAP offers supplemental support services to HEOP students in the college.